-This lasagna is pretty close to my mama’s lasagna recipe.
-For the last few years my mom has made this lasagna for Christmas dinner for the family.
-And a vegan/gluten-free version for my sister and her wife.
+This lasagna is pretty close to my mama's lasagna recipe.
+For the last few years, my mom has made this lasagna for Christmas dinner for the family.
+And a vegan/gluten-free version for my sibling.
 I love working with her in the kitchen and making these delicious layers.
-Now, I’ve made a few tweaks to make it more my style or to make some things a bit easier.
-It’s a delicious recipe and so fun to build up those layers.
+Now, I've made a few tweaks to make it more my style or to make some things a bit easier.
+It's a delicious recipe and so fun to build up those layers.

 For my gorgeous baking dish, you can find this at Staub.

 Tips on Ingredients for the best Turkey and Spinach Lasagna

 Usually the better the ingredients, the better your food will taste.
 However, I do like to go over which ingredients that you should have the best quality for.
 And the others that I think don't need to be the highest quality.
 But again, if you don't have access to high quality, it will still be delicious!
 I also let you know if a certain type or style is best.

 These are the items that I have notes for.
 Whether it's to buy the best quality or if there are specific notes about those ingredients for this turkey and spinach lasagna.

 - Pasta Sauce: This is personally something that I go for a higher quality or taste.
 It has such an impact on the flavor profile.
 My favorite?
 Rao's Homemade Arrabbiata sauce.
 But their normal marinara, vodka, or tomato basil would be amazing.

 - Olive Oil: I always believe in a good quality olive oil.
 You can find these in any grocery store.
 But the taste and flavors of a real olive oil is 100 times better than a phony.